Funding

 The Bank receives no aid, subsidy or budgetary contribution from its member states to finance its activities.
 The necessary resources are therefore raised on the international capital markets in the form of borrowings.

 For its borrowing activity, the Bank has been rated by Moody’s since 1988, by Standard & Poor’s since 1989, by Fitch Ratings since 1996 and by Scope Ratings* since 2020.
-On its principal long-term debt, it enjoys the rating Aaa, outlook stable by Moody’s, AAA by Standard & Poor’s – stable outlook, AA+ by Fitch Ratings – positive outlook and AAA* by Scope Ratings – stable outlook.
+On its principal long-term debt, it enjoys the rating Aaa, outlook stable by Moody’s, AAA by Standard & Poor’s – stable outlook, AAA by Fitch Ratings – stable outlook and AAA* by Scope Ratings – stable outlook.
 On its short-term debt the Bank is rated P-1 (Moody’s) / A-1+ (Standard & Poor’s) / F1+ (Fitch Ratings) / S-1+ (Scope Ratings*).

 * unsolicited